Thomas S. Power: Cold War and Strategic Air Command

+Although Power has been widely criticized for revealing the readiness status of U.S. strategic forces in an uncoded transmission (which was reportedly picked up by Soviet intelligence services), the message's major purpose appears to have been to encourage subordinate SAC officers to place priority on "calm judgment" and the prevention of mistakes in the crisis.
+Such signs of leaders concerns for safety should have had a positive impact in reducing the risk of accidents.

+Death and legacy

 Power retired from the Air Force on November 30, 1964 and died of a heart attack December 6, 1970.
 He was a rated command pilot and aircraft observer, and was America's last general officer with no post-secondary education.

+LeMay described Power, his protégé, as a sadist.
+Sagan quoted a subordinate commander of Power as describing him as "A hard, cruel individual ...
+I used to worry about General Power.
+I used to worry that General Power was not stable."

 Awards and recognition

 General Power was awarded the Air Force Distinguished Service Medal, Army Distinguished Service Medal, Silver Star, Legion of Merit with oak leaf cluster, Distinguished Flying Cross, Bronze Star, Air Medal with oak leaf cluster, Air Force Commendation Medal with oak leaf cluster, and the French Croix de Guerre with Palm.